 Since the 1980s, FES has been active in India.
 FES supports platforms for discourses, offering nuanced socio-economic analyses, facilitating meaningful debates on national, regional, and global levels.
 At the India office, the key areas of work include:

-Presently, the core question is: how can India’s economic development be charted in a way that it becomes a socially-balanced, sustainable and resilient economy.
-Digitalisation assumes particular importance in this regard, especially in overcoming economic, ecological and social conflicts.
-Not only can technological improvements offer newer solutions to diverse challenges, but a growing, worldwide demand for IT specialists can also provide India with new jobs and enable it to reach the top in the global market.
+Presently, the core question remains how India’s development can be charted in a way that it becomes a socially balanced, sustainable, and resilient model of development.
+Digitalisation assumes particular importance in this regard, especially in overcoming economic, ecological, and social conflicts.

 Together with political leaders, academics, members of the civil society; and national and international experts, FES endeavours to generate fresh ideas to shape India’s future as well as jointly strive for a better world.